 Doll Quilt: 24” x 24” approximately (square or rectangle)

 The Doll Quilt group gladly accepts donations of batting (large scrap ok) and good quality bright kid friendly fabric.

 Meetings are the third Tuesday of the month at the Deere Wiman Carriage House.
-Contact: Margaret P. If you have doll quilts to donate or want to help make them, email the Guild at email@example.com and the Webmaster will forward it to the Chairperson(s).
+Contact: Margaret P. If you have doll quilts to donate or want to help make them, email the Guild at email@example.com and the President will forward your request to the Chairperson(s).

-This group provides 1 or 2 quilts for each Habitat for Humanity house.
-If you have a quilt for piecing, binding, or quilting, please email the Guild at firstname.lastname@example.org and the Webmaster will forward it to the Chairperson(s), Jo Ann P.
+This group provides 1 or 2 quilts for each Habitat for Humanity Quad Cities house at the time of occupation.
+If you have a quilt for piecing, binding, or quilting, please email the Guild at firstname.lastname@example.org and the Presidentwill forward it to the Chairperson(s).

 Volunteers are needed to quilt and bind quilt(s).
 If you are interested in piecing quilts, fabric will be provided.
-We appreciate your time is valuable and any help is much appreciated.
-There is no time frame to complete most of this work as I have a couple of quilts completed.
-Please let me know if you can help in any way.
+We appreciate that your time is valuable and any help is much appreciated.
+There is no time frame to complete most of this work.
+Please let us know if you can help in any way.
 Thank you in advance.